·Research

 A heuristic produces a decision via a function whose structure was specified in advance: a regex match, a linear threshold, a series of axis-aligned splits, a Mahalanobis distance threshold.
 The shape of the boundary is constrained by the function family.
 A linear classifier has hyperplane boundaries; a tree ensemble has axis-aligned step boundaries; an isolation forest has hierarchical splits; a one-class SVM has kernelized but still constrained boundaries.

 A neural network produces a decision via a function whose structure is implicit in the architecture but whose parameters are learned.
 The decision boundary can have arbitrary shape in the input space, limited only by the network's representational capacity.
 For a frontier-scale model, the capacity is effectively unconstrained for any practical input distribution.
-This is not unambiguously a benefit; greater capacity also means greater risk of fitting training-set artifacts that do not generalize, and the decision boundary is harder to characterize.
-But the architectural property is what we want to surface: heuristics are bounded by the function family their designers chose; learned models are bounded by data, compute, and architecture, in that order.
+Greater capacity also raises the risk of fitting training-set artifacts and makes the decision boundary harder to characterize.
+Architecturally, heuristics are bounded by the function family their designers chose; learned models are bounded by data, compute, and architecture, in that order.

 3.5 Update cadence and feedback